Updated on February 15th, 2024

 For example, the fund managers of a CEF focused on income generation will likely invest in a mix of high-yield bonds, dividend-paying stocks, royalties, and other income-generating assets.

 Each case is different.
 For instance, The Cohen & Steers Infrastructure Fund (UTF), as its name suggests, is focused on investing primarily in infrastructure assets.
-It holds stocks in companies that own electric transmission networks, toll roads, freight rails, pipelines, and cell towers, amongst other relevant assets.
+It holds stocks in companies that own electric transmission networks, toll roads, freight rails, pipelines, and cell towers, among others.

 It’s also worth noting that since CEFs are regulated as investment companies under the Investment Company Act of 1940, they are required to distribute at least 90% of their income to shareholders on a regular basis (typically quarterly or semi-annually).

 This condition helps to ensure that CEFs do not accumulate growing amounts of income and retain it for the benefit of the fund manager or other insiders.
 Instead, the income must be passed along to the fund’s shareholders, who are actually the owners of the fund.

 Why are Closed-End Funds a Good Choice for Income Investors?

 CEFs have historically been fine investment vehicles for investors in terms of generating a consistent stream of income.
 We have tried to dissect the qualities of CEFs in order to create a list of the different reasons income-oriented investors are likely to find CEFs fitting investments for their portfolio and why you may want to consider investing in CEFs.